Amrendra-Nishad/Diabetes-prediction-with-ML/README.md

 The trained SVM model achieves strong classification accuracy on the test set, correctly distinguishing between diabetic and non-diabetic patients based on their diagnostic measurements.

-*(Add your exact accuracy score here once you check the notebook output, e.g. "Achieved 78% accuracy on the test set.")*

 ## Future Improvements